misterxcrypt/cryptic-grove/content/index.md

 Hello mate!
 This is me, MrXcrypt, and welcome to my digital garden.

 This space is a curated archive of my study notes, research, and explorations in Cybersecurity.
 I also include my medium blogs here which are free in medium.
+You can view my medium blogs over [here](https://medium.com/@misterxcrypt).

 It’s a growing repository where I document what I learn, break things apart, and put them back together—sometimes better, sometimes just to understand them deeper.